Roberto Simpson Winthrop

-Roberto Simpson Winthrop (14 December 1799 – 23 December 1877), was a sailor of British origin, nationalized Chilean, who made a career in the Chilean Navy from 1818 and reached the rank of rear-admiral in 1852.
+Roberto Simpson Winthrop (14 December 1799 – 23 December 1877), was a sailor of English origin, nationalized Chilean, who made a career in the Chilean Navy from 1818 and reached the rank of rear-admiral in 1852.
 Distinguished himself during the Spanish American wars of independence and the War of the Confederation.
 He was also founder of the Simpson family in Chile, initiator of the first hydrographic works in the country, senator and diplomat.

 Biography

 Early life

 Robert Simpson was born in Hampshire, arriving in Spanish Chile as a midshipman on the sloop Rose under command of Lord Cochrane, who was involved in the formation of the Chilean Navy during the Chilean War of Independence.

 By 1821, Simpson was already a second lieutenant in the Chilean Navy, and in the same year during the Peruvian War of Independence he participated in the capture of the Spanish ships Resolución, San Fernando and Milagro in Callao, being promoted to captain on 7 October 1821.
 Admiral Cochrane gave Simpson command of the Araucano, ordered him to Acapulco to harass Spanish shipping, and from there move on to California to purchase supplies.